-Note: The Tag area at the bottom of the rules window is for your convenience.
-You can use this field to keep track of any ancillary information that you want associated with the rule.
+Note: There is Tag area at the bottom of the rules window.
+This area is for you.
+You can keep track of and333 jot down any ancillary information that you want associated with the rule.
 For instance, you might want to jot down a project or case number, or maybe even have a set of rules that are run monthly...in that case you can fill in the Tag field with "Monthly Run" and at the turn of the month, sort the list of rules by the Tag field (by clicking on the Tag column header in the main grid), select them, then Execute the selected rules.
 The add-in only writes the Tag field once when the rule is created, and only if the rule was imported from an Outlook rule.